mrliptontea/PurpleMine2/README.md

 ![Screenshot](https://github.com/HolonGlobe/PurpleMine2/raw/master/screenshots/issues-list.png)

-Compatible with Redmine 2.5+ and browsers: IE9+, latest Firefox and Google Chrome (others where not tested).
+Compatible with Redmine 2.5+ and browsers: IE9+, latest Firefox and Google Chrome (others were not tested).

 It's written in [SCSS].
-It uses [normalize.css] and benefits from some parts of [Bootstrap][bootstrap-sass] like mixins, structure and stuff.
+It uses [normalize.css] and benefits from some parts of [Bootstrap][bootstrap-sass] like mixins, structure, and stuff.

 ## Main features

-* Bigger, easier to read fonts
+* Bigger, easier to read fonts,
-* Wiki content with Github-ish style
+* Github-like wiki content look,
-* Sidebar moved to the left for better ergonomy (it's customizable via `_variables.scss`)
+* Sidebar moved to the left for better ergonomy,
-* Coloring trackers links (on lists, issue pages and even in the wiki content)
+* Coloring trackers links (on lists, issue pages and even in the wiki content),
-* Highlighting issues priority on the list and on the issue page
+* Highlighting issues priority on the list and on the issue page,
+* Toggling sidebar visibility,
+* Easy to customize via variables.

 ## How install it